 How to Manage Quarantine Weight Gain

-It’s been six months since the COVID-19 pandemic changed almost everything about our day-to-day lives.
+It’s been more than a year since the COVID-19 pandemic changed almost everything about our day-to-day lives.
 As you’ve worked to establish a new normal, you may have found that your healthy eating habits and pre-pandemic exercise routines have fallen by the wayside.

 On the internet, there’s even a cute term for pandemic weight gain: The “Quarantine 15,” which plays off of the idea of the “Freshman 15,” a term for the weight gain some new college students experience.
 However, if you feel like your clothes aren’t fitting like they used to, this term may not seem very cute to you.

 But, it’s important to remember: Everyone is going through a traumatic time right now.

 If you’ve gained a little weight during quarantine, it’s important that you not consider yourself weak.

 Just fulfilling your responsibilities at work and at home is a huge accomplishment during a pandemic.

 As the weather gets nicer and you start spending more time outdoors, you may be at a place where you’re ready to spend some time focusing on your nutrition and exercise again.

 Here are a few dos and don’ts as you get started.

 Don’t Go to Extremes to Lose the Quarantine 15

 You may see influencers pushing juice cleanses or restrictive diets on social media.
 Avoid these extreme measures as you to try to get back on track.
 By restricting yourself, you’ll be more likely to binge later.